andre-ye/andre-ye.github.io-retired/docs/books/dl-for-tabular.md

 Read the foreword by Tomas Pfister (Head of AI @ Google Cloud) and Alok Sharma (Professor, Senior Scientist @ RIKEN Center), as well as the complete Introduction, in the front matter [here](#) (not released yet).

+Amazon Rankings
+- #1 for new releases in Information Theory
+- #23 in Artificial Intelligence
+- #28 in Information Theory

 <details open markdown="block">
   <summary>
     Table of contents